Unfortunately, according to statistics, many marketers fail miserably in generating leads with Google search ads.

 From what I already discussed, the difference between both is product/service awareness.

-The first searcher is likely to be already “solution-aware,” while the second is “problem/need-aware.”
+The first searcher will likely be already “solution-aware,” while the second is “problem/need-aware.”

-The latter could be someone considering selling or buying a home, or it could be someone just curious about closing costs.
+The latter could be someone considering selling or buying a home or someone just curious about closing costs.

 With this kind of keyword, you can’t be 100% sure.